openwallet-foundation-labs/sd-jwt-kotlin/README.md

 ## Advanced Library Usage

-This code show  how to
+This code shows how to
 - use holder binding
 - create a structured SD-JWT
 - create recursively disclosable claims (add HIDE_NAME to the @SerialName annotation)
 - add custom header fields to the SD-JWT

 ```kotlin
 @Serializable
 data class CredentialSubject(